 What makes GuardIAN Refuge Chamber Monitoring different from other software applications is that it does not need users to install equipment on the server.

 GuardIAN RCM has its own internal server, which allows it to self-host the local website.

 The printed circuit board (PCB) is specific to each chamber, houses the embedded server and some key input and output connections (I/Os).
 This collects data from each system within the chamber, interprets information and displays the results on the user-friendly interface.

 4. How can I view the webpage on my device?

-Once it has been set up you GuardIAN Refuge Chamber Monitoring can be viewed via smartphone, tablet or computer.
+Once set up, GuardIAN Refuge Chamber Monitoring can be viewed via smartphone, tablet or computer.

 Simply type Guardian-(chamber number)/ into the URL bar.